luizparolo/ServerSide/flask/flask.md

 Flask for Windows installation.

-I'm not upload it, because it has 70MB aproximately.
+I'm not upload it, because it has 70MB aproximately and you mandaorily need to install in your Windows computer.

 To install it, just follow the steps:

 On your Windows PowerShell:

 $ python-3.5.2			        # install Python on Windows

 $ md blog			              # creates directory blog

 $ cd blog			              # jump into directory blog
 $ python -m venv flask  		# installs flask
 $ pip install virtualenv		# installs virtualenv